Read about our update schedules here.

 Business Continuity

 Your company may already have a BCP in place.
-If this is the case, make sure Salesforce is included.
-If your company doesn’t have a BCP, work with your stakeholders to create one that covers your Salesforce org(s).
+If it does, make sure that Salesforce is included in it.
+If your company doesn’t have a BCP, work with your stakeholders to create one that covers your Salesforce orgs.

-Salesforce will likely play a unique role in business continuity plans, because of the role it occupies in the system landscape.
-Salesforce is often relied upon to be a source of truth for customer data and essential business processes, across many business divisions.
-As such, the role Salesforce plays in a BCP may differ from other systems.
-It is likely that Salesforce will be involved in many high-priority areas for recovery.
+Salesforce is often relied upon to be a source of truth for customer data and essential business processes across many business divisions.
+As such, the role that Salesforce plays in a BCP may differ from the roles that other systems play.
+It’s likely that Salesforce will be involved in many high-priority areas for recovery.

-To create relevant business continuity planning for Salesforce systems, consider:
+To create relevant business continuity planning for Salesforce systems:

-The list of patterns and anti-patterns below shows what proper (and poor) continuity planning looks like for a Salesforce solution.
-You can use these to validate your designs before you build, or identify places in your system that need to be refactored.
+The patterns and anti-patterns for continuity planning show what proper and poor continuity planning looks like in a Salesforce solution.
+Use them to validate your designs before you build, or to identify places in your system that need to be refactored.

-To learn more about Salesforce tools for defining business continuity, see Tools Relevant to Resilient.
+To learn more about Salesforce tools for defining business continuity, see Salesforce Tools for Resiliency.

 Technology Continuity

-The goal of technology continuity is to make sure the business won’t be prevented from maintaining essential operations due to issues with the components in a system.
-Salesforce prioritizes maintaining our services at the highest levels of availability, and providing transparent information about any issues.
+The goal of technology continuity is to make sure that issues with components in a system don’t prevent the business from maintaining essential operations.
+Salesforce prioritizes maintaining our services at the highest levels of availability and providing transparent information about any issues.
 You can see real-time information about Salesforce system performance and issues at trust.salesforce.com.
 As an architect building on Salesforce, your solutions benefit from the site reliability, security, and performance capabilities that Salesforce provides across the entire platform.

 However, the overall continuity of your Salesforce solutions extends beyond the built-in services Salesforce provides.
-From an architectural perspective, Salesforce technology continuity planning has to begin with asking (and answering) questions about how Salesforce fits into your larger enterprise landscape.
-What kind of systems integrate with Salesforce?
+From an architectural perspective, Salesforce technology continuity planning has to begin with asking and answering questions about how Salesforce fits into your larger enterprise landscape.
+What kinds of systems integrate with Salesforce?
 How do external systems depend on processes or information in Salesforce?
 In your Salesforce orgs, what processes or functionality rely on AppExchange solutions?
 Do your users access Salesforce through third-party identity services or SSO?

-To build better technology continuity in your Salesforce systems, consider:
+To build better technology continuity in your Salesforce systems:

-Treat any items that come out your post-incident reviews like other development items, and add them to your planning systems to be prioritized and worked on.
+Treat any items that come out of your post-incident reviews like your other development items.
+Add them to your planning systems so that you can prioritize them and work on them.

-The list of patterns and anti-patterns below shows what proper (and poor) technology continuity planning looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify places in your system that need to be refactored.
+The patterns and anti-patterns for continuity planning show what proper and poor technology continuity planning looks like in a Salesforce solution.
+Use them to validate your designs before you build, or to identify places in your system that need to be refactored.

-To learn more about Salesforce tools for technology continuity planning, see Tools Relevant to Resilient.
+To learn more about Salesforce tools for technology continuity planning, see Salesforce Tools for Resiliency.

 Building Backup and Restore Capabilities